sebyldino/Homey_e-paper/README.md

 #IDEAS:
+- Optimization of wake up time to be shortest as possible
 - Add possibility to rotate screen to 90° by flow or onboard button
 - Dynamic icons based on device status
 - Change icon when battery/screen is plug to USB (actually you will see "✓" on top right)